gbroxey/blog/wip.md

 Notice that if we plug in $x = 1$ we get $M(x)$ again in the right hand side, so we should just set $M(1) = 1$ manually to avoid issues.

 Then if we know the values of $M(x/n)$ for $n > 1$, we can compute $M(x)$ in about $O(\sqrt{x})$ time.
-This sort of structure is going to be very similar for a lot of the functions we'll sum.
+This sort of structure is going to be very similar for a lot of the functions we'll sum, so again we're going to be using the old `FIArray` as a container here.

-Now, we know from before that the distinct values of $\lfloor x/n \rfloor$ are all of the integers up to $\sqrt{x}$ and then every $\lfloor x/n \rfloor$ for $n > \sqrt{x}$.
-This means that we can use the `FIArray` from the [last post][lucyfenwick] to store these values easily.
-It's just a container - read the relevant section of that post if you want clarification.

 The algorithm for computing $M(x)$ will proceed as follows: